scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 50%
    :figclass: bht

-   The output from **millerArrayFromMtz.py** snippet.
+   The output from *millerArrayFromMtz.py* snippet.

 The I(+) vs I(-) plot below was made after reading the X-ray data into a cctbx Miller array, a data structure designed for X-ray data.
 The I(+) and I(-) were eventually read into separate lists.
 We plot the two lists against each other in a scatter plot.
 This plot was adapted from an example in the ReciprocalSpaceship project from the Hekstra Lab :cite:`Greisman21`.
 This new project takes a more Pythonic approach.
-For example, it uses the Pandas package to manage diffraction data whereas cctbx uses a special C++ data structure for diffraction data.
+For example, it uses the Pandas package to manage diffraction data whereas cctbx uses a special C++ data structure for diffraction data that predates pandas by a decade.

 .. figure:: ./figs/Fig2IpImPlot.png
    :align: center